Absolutely Abelian Hilbert Class Fields and $\ell-$torsion conjecture: Absolutely abelian Hilbert class fields

-The main result we prove in this section is the following theorem. \begin{thm} Let $S$ be any finite set of primes.
+The following result is one of the main result we prove in this section. \begin{thm} Let $S$ be any finite set of primes.
 Let $K$ be an abelian number field whose conductor has prime factors only from the set $S$.
 Assume that $G_{H(K)}$ is abelian, then there exists a number $t$ depending only on $S$ such that the following holds\\ (a) all the prime factors of $h_K$ are factors of $t$,\\ (b) the class number of $K$ satisfies the bound $h_K \leq t$, and moreover $h_K \mid t$.